I feel utterly exhausted tonight.

 In the past three months, I’ve presented in four major mental health events, one of which was my own author reading at Western Sky Books.
 I’ve discovered in this past year that I really enjoy sharing my story with others to help them break the ice about their own personal struggles.
 Time after time, after each presentation I make, I receive the warmest words of gratitude and appreciation from audience members for sharing about my stories of childhood abuse, trauma and my struggles as an adult with anger, depression and anxiety.
 This is always (and I mean ALWAYS) followed by at least one individual who openly shares about their personal challenges and experiences, relating them to mine.

-I get goose bumps whenever I hear them talking about their stories of childhood abuse.
+I get goose bumps whenever I hear them talk about their stories of childhood abuse.
 On one hand, my heart breaks for what they’ve gone through and continue to go through.
 And on the other hand, I’m filled with joy and hope for them because I believe that their capacity to talk about their painful experiences is a step in the right direction towards a life of recovery.
 I also feel good about myself when I know I can make a difference.
 Former NHL hockey player, Theo Fleury @theofleury14 (who’s someone I really respect for speaking out about his experiences with childhood abuse) recently asked followers to tweet him any question.

 I asked him, “What’s the best form of therapy for you?”